Monthly Income Schemes in India: Options for Regular Income

 What is the Tax implication of Monthly Income Plans?

-MIPs face taxation based on return types received, either dividends or capital gains.
-Here is taxation mechanics for each:
+MIPs face taxation based on the return types received, either dividends or capital gains.
+Here’s the taxation mechanics for each:

 Dividends from MIPs add to total income, taxed per income tax slab.
 If falling under the 30% tax bracket, dividend income faces 30% taxation.

 Growth-oriented MIP investment redemption earns capital gains.
-Tax depends on holding period duration:
+Tax depends on the holding period duration:

 • Short-Term Capital Gains (STCG) (holding period under 3 years): Taxed per income slab.